 Do You Get Enough Sleep?

 If you need eight hours of sleep, but get only six hours, you will charge your battery only part way.
 It will drain faster than a battery that is fully charged.
 You likely will feel sleepier sooner, and your performance may deteriorate faster than it otherwise would.
-Missed sleep undermines many aspects of daily functioning, from your ability to recognize and respond to signals, to your ability to make or appreciate a joke.
+Missed sleep undermines many aspects of daily functioning, from your ability to recognize and respond to signals in your environment to your ability to interact socially, including thinking creatively, maintaining a cool, calm demeanor, and remembering your conversations clearly the next day.

 People with regular work hours often go to bed around the same time on work days.
 Many set an alarm clock, while others awaken at the same time on their own.
 That means they get consistent amounts of sleep.